MiSTer-devel/MkDocs_MiSTer/docs/developer/analogsim.md

-*Article by SupraDeus aka jopdorp, who created the BattleZone core on the MiSTer.*
+---
+hide:
+  - toc
+---

+*Article by MiSTer core developer Jegor van Opdorp (SupraDeus/jopdorp)*

 Many old computers have analog parts, for example audio boards that have partly analog synthesis and old desktop computers with tape input.